jermbo/Talks/Strapi/StrapiUseCase.md

 The road to version 3 is currently in progress.
 Strapi has opened up a lot of possibilities and helped make some features achievable with little friction.

 With the help of other community members, we have come up with a Road to v3 Map.
-Issues have been created in GitHub as well as a `dev` branch to branch from and merge into.
+Issues are being created in GitHub as well as a `dev` branch to branch from and merge into.

 If you are interested in contributing, please take a look a the issues and submit a pull request.